willhickey/willhickey.github.io/_posts/2016-12-17-Honda-Civic-Snowplow.markdown

 And my current plans to remedy these problems:

-1. Cover the front surface of the 2x10 with flashing which will hopefully help the snow slide along blade so the snow can be used at an angle for longer runs.
+1. Cover the front surface of the 2x10 with flashing which will hopefully help the snow slide along blade so the plow can be used at an angle for longer runs.
 2. Add a rubber cutting edge.
 I'm hoping to copy [this design](http://woodchuckcanuck.com/2014/01/19/mooseplow-redneck-cutting-edge/) which makes use of an old tire.
 3. Add small mechanical lifters like [these ones](https://www.youtube.com/watch?v=C0AHrpLKCZc)